 The Learning Design Compass

 The Learning Design Compass is a framework for designing courses that create genuine transformation in students.
-It guides you through eight interconnected design elements, a teaching cycle, and assessment design — moving from purpose through to evaluation.
+It guides you through eight interconnected design elements, a teaching cycle, and assessment design, moving from purpose through to evaluation.

 The guide is structured in three phases:

-• Design (Steps 1-8): Before you can build anything meaningful, you need to know why this course exists, who you're teaching, and how to create an immersive learning environment.
+- Design (Steps 1-8): Before you can build anything meaningful, you need to know why this course exists, who you're teaching, and how to create an immersive learning environment.

-• Teach: When we strip it back to its basic form, education is simply Story (Theory) and Play (Applied Theory).
+- Learning Cycle: When we strip it back to its basic form, education is simply Story (Theory) and Play (Applied Theory).

 Step 1: Purpose

 You're laying the foundation.
-Before you can build anything meaningful, you need to know why this course exists — not the official learning outcomes from your handbook, but the actual transformation you're creating.
+Before you can build anything meaningful, you need to know why this course exists.
+Not the official learning outcomes from your handbook, but the actual transformation you're creating.

-What should students be able to DO by the end of this course that they couldn't do before?
+What should students be able to do by the end of this course that they couldn't do before?

 Be specific and concrete.
-"Understand X" is not good enough — understanding is invisible.
+"Understand X" is not good enough.
+Understanding is invisible.
 What can they create, analyse, evaluate, or apply?
 What actions can they take?

-If students forgot 90% of this course within a year, what's the ONE thing you'd want them to retain?
+If students forgot 90% of this course within a year, what's the one thing you'd want them to retain?

 This is your core.
 Everything else orbits around this.